vygr/ChrysaLisp/doc/VM.md

 The `(entry 'sys_string 'compare '(r0 r1))` and `(exit 'sys_string 'compare
 '(r2))` calls are helpers to make sure input and output parameters get copied to the correct registers.
 They enforce the `(def-method)` input and output register declarations by use of two `(assign)` calls.
-The register list provided here is auto assigned from and to the declared register input and output lists !
+The register lists provided here are auto assigned from and to the declared register input and output lists !
 In this case the entry of `'(r0 r1)` turns into an `(assign '(r0 r1) '(r0 r1))` which ends up emitting no code, but the exit of `'(r2)` does an `(assign '(r2) '(r0))` which emits a `(vp-cpy-rr r2 r0)` ensuring that the